-Explaining that her favorite version of the haircut is one that hits right at the jawline like Jenna Dewan or Emilia Clarke, Sustaita also informs us the styling is incredibly effortless to create and maintain.
+Explaining that her favorite version of the haircut is one that hits right at the jawline, Sustaita also informs us the styling is incredibly effortless to create and maintain.
 She recommends prepping the hair with a pump of oil or serum and then reaching for a flat iron (she loves GHD) before sectioning the hair into one-inch pieces.

 Next, you'll carefully slide the flat iron down the length of your hair from root to end, taking care to concentrate on the ends to achieve a sophisticated and sleek look.
 "For those looking for something with more volume, I suggest curling over your natural texture with a 1.25-inch curling iron and reversing each one-inch section in opposite directions," advises Sustaita.
 To finish, you'll flip your head over and apply a dry texture spray onto the inside layers of the hair.
 That way, when you flip your head upright, you'll have lots of volume for what Sustaita describes as an "undone-done playful bob."

 Long and Invisible Layers

 According to hairstylist Brian Borg, many clients are also coming in and requesting longer haircuts (aka the anti-bob) with Victoria's Secret models as their inspiration—long, layered, and flowing.